ElgunShirinov/hotel-dashboard-project/README.md

 # The Wild Oasis   React + Vite

+Main project for portfolio.
+Built with React Query and Supabase.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: